vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 })
 ```

-To validate that the value of the `author` prop was created with `new Person`.
+to validate that the value of the `author` prop was created with `new Person`.

 ## Non-Prop Attributes